 Education

 Enter the original and new values.
-We compute the percentage change, the absolute change, and the multiplier — works for both increases and decreases.
+This percent increase calculator computes the percentage change, the absolute change, and the multiplier.

 The starting number — the “before” value. · e.g. 80